 Principal investigator

-Since 2022, Luca is an Associate Professor at the School of Psychology of Vita-Salute San Raffale University, Milan, where he was previously appointed as tenure-track Assistant Professor (2019-2022).
-He completed his PhD in Psychological Sciences at the University of Padova (2014), and post-doctoral trainings both at the University of Padova (2014-2016) and at the Center for Mind/Brain Sciences (CIMeC) of the University of Trento (2016-2019).
+Since 2024, Luca is an Associate Professor at the Department of Psychology and Cognitive Science of the University of Trento, Rovereto.
+He has been previously appointed as Associate Professor (2022-2024) and tenure-track Assistant Professor (2019-2022) at the School of Psychology of Vita-Salute San Raffaele University, in Milan.
+He completed his PhD at the University of Padova (2014), and post-doctoral trainings both at the University of Padova (2014-2016) and at the Center for Mind/Brain Sciences (CIMeC) of the University of Trento (2016-2019).
 He also spent periods as visiting researcher abroad in Cambridge (UK, 2012-2013) and Münster (Germany, 2017).

 Post-doctoral researcher